Rohith04MVK/Brain-Tumor-Segmentation-And-Classification/README.md

 ## Data

 The dataset being used here is [lgg-mri-dataset](https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation).
-This has the brain MRI images, and it's respective masks too (as `.tif` files).
+This has the brain MRI images, and their respective masks too (as `.tif` files).

 When using, this dataset is split into,
 - 3006 Train images